jometzg/apim-self-hosted-gateway-api/README.md

 ```

 ## ➕Add a Gateway to an API
-To associate a gateway with an API:
+To associate a gateway with an API requires a PUT request

 ```http
 PUT https://management.azure.com/subscriptions/{{subscriptionId}}/resourceGroups/{{resourceGroupName}}/providers/Microsoft.ApiManagement/service/{{serviceName}}/gateways/{{gatewayId}}/apis/{{apiId}}?api-version=2024-05-01